AhmedMohsen600/AhmedMohsen600/README.md

 ## About me

-Frontend developer(React.js) with a proven ability to write clean components, reusable code, well-organized architecture, and a willingness to learn more, with a desire to apply learned skills.
+Full stack developer(React js, Ruby & Rails) with a proven ability to write clean components, reusable code, well-organized architecture, and a willingness to learn more, with a desire to apply learned skills.